Troy Murray: Broadcasting career

 After retirement Murray joined the Blackhawks TV crew as the studio analyst, a position he held from the start of the 1998–99 season until November 13, 2003.
 Troy was then named TV color commentator teaming up with Pat Foley for two seasons in which their play by play was simulcast on the then radio flagship WSCR.

 Before the start of the 2006–07 season Foley was let go and the radio and television broadcasts were separated.
 At this time Murray was paired with former New York Islanders voice John Wiedeman.
 Since pairing with Wiedeman, the duo has gone on to call three Stanley Cup Championships.

 In June 2015, Murray and broadcast partners John Wiedeman and Judd Sirott received top honors in the Chicago Market "Best Radio Play-By-Play" category at the Illinois Broadcasters Association Silver Dome Awards.
 They had previously won the award in 2011 and 2014.
 He and Wiedeman also received top honors in the "Best Sports Story" category at the 2012 IBA Silver Dome Awards.

-Murray announced he was diagnosed with cancer on August 9, 2021, but will continue to broadcast as able.
+Murray announced he was diagnosed with cancer on August 9, 2021, but continued to broadcast albeit with a diminished workload.

-In August 2022, the Blackhawks announced Murray and Patrick Sharp together will succeed Eddie Olczyk as the team's TV color commentator.
+In August 2022, the Blackhawks announced Murray and Patrick Sharp together succeeded Eddie Olczyk as the team's TV color commentator.
+However, Murray was replaced by Darren Pang before the 2023 season as the team's TV color commentator.
+Murray moved back to the radio booth to provide color commentary.